Jobeer1/Empangeni-LAN-Chat/README.md

 (Translation: Hello!
 Welcome to Empangeni-LAN-Chat.
 This application is designed to help the people of Empangeni communicate easily, even if they speak different languages.
 It uses AI technology to translate messages, speak in voice, and extract text from images.
 All your information stays on your local computers only, completely secure.)

-## How to Download the Program
+## How to Download the Program (Important!)

+**Please follow these steps to download the program:**

-1.  **Go to the Releases Page:**
+1.  **Find the "Releases" Section:**
-    * On this GitHub page, look for the "Releases" section.
-It's on the right side of the screen.
+    * When you look at this page, on the right side of your screen, you will see a section called "Releases".
+It might be a little bit down the page.
     * Click on "Releases".

-2.  **Download the Program:**
+2.  **Download the Empangeni-chat.exe File:**
-    * In the "Releases" section, find the latest release.
+    * In the "Releases" page, you will see a list of releases.
+Find the latest release (the one at the top).
-    * Download the file named `Empangeni-chat.exe`.
+    * Look for a file named `Empangeni-chat.exe` and click on it to download.
+This is the program you need.

 ## Getting Started